saylordotorg/course_psych101/Unit03.md

+---
+layout: default
+title: "PSYCH101-EXC: Introduction to Psychology"
+course_description: "A Ddtailed introduction to the fundamental principles of psychology and to the major subjects of psychological inquiry."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: The Biology of Psychology** <span id="3"></span> *Early psychologists considered the brain a “black box” that controlled certain processes, though they did not know how to identify these